apurva91/btp/ReadMe.md

 	- [ python manage.py runserver ] in the terminal
 	- Then goto browser and type [ localhost:8000 ]

-## Work flow of Django framework
+# Work flow of Django framework

-Steps:
-	1. User enters a URL in the browser
+- User enters a URL in the browser
-	2. Django match that url in both the url files
+- Django match that url in both the url files
-	3. Once a url matches, corresponding view Function or Class is triggered
+- Once a url matches, corresponding view Function or Class is triggered
-	4. Finally browser shows received rendered Html page
+- Finally browser shows received rendered Html page

 That's it.
 For more, goto official Django website :)